Mohamed-Khaled-El-Sayed/README.md/README.md

  - M & M Uses HTML5 , CSS and BootStrap for the Front-End styles .
  - M & M Uses JavaScript and php for the Back-End functionality .
+ > PHP : For uploading the image file .
+ > JavaScript : For filters codes .

 ## Requirements

- Any Web Development IDE that supports HTML5 , CSS , JavaScript and php .
+ Any Web Development IDE that supports HTML5 , CSS , JavaScript and PHP .

  you may try :
  * [NetBeans](https://netbeans.org/) - NetBeans is high on the list for the best web development IDE because it is easy to use and it lets you develop cool desktop, mobile, and web apps in no time.
 It works equally as good with JavaScript, HTML5, PHP, C/C++ etc. It is a free JavaScript IDE and a great HTML5 IDE for your day-to-day use.